twinstone/tdi/docs/web-page-integration-css.md

 TDI doesn't influence how the page looks.

-All TDI elements and their related elements (see [Web Page Integration](web-page-integration.md)) are informed about the TDI process flow (starting a request, receiving a response) using CSS class `loading`.
+All TDI elements and their related elements (see [Web Page Integration - HTML](web-page-integration-html.md)) are informed about the TDI process flow (starting a request, receiving a response) using CSS class `loading`.
 This CSS class can be used for uses notification (spinning pinwheel and so on).

 Example usage of the `loading` CSS class: